Chicago Tylenol murders

-Deaths and early public-safety efforts
+Deaths and early public safety efforts

 On September 28, 1982, 12-year-old Mary Kellerman was hospitalized after consuming a capsule of Extra-Strength Tylenol; she died the next day.
-On September 29th, six other individuals consumed contaminated Tylenol, including Adam Janus (27), Stanley Janus (25), and Theresa Janus (20), who each took Tylenol from a single bottle.
-All six—the Januses, Mary McFarland (31), Paula Prince (35), and Mary Reiner (27)—would ultimately die from the consumption.
+On September 29, six other individuals consumed contaminated Tylenol, including Adam Janus (27), Stanley Janus (25), and Theresa Janus (19), who each took Tylenol from a single bottle.
+All six—the Januses, Mary McFarland (31), Paula Prince (35), and Mary Reiner (27)—would ultimately die from consuming the pills.

-Asked to investigate the Janus deaths, Nurse Helen Jensen, Arlington Heights's only public health official, visited the Janus household and discovered a Tylenol bottle with an accompanying receipt indicating it had been purchased the same day; noticing that there were six pills missing, she turned the bottle over to investigator Nick Pishos and reported her suspicion that it was related to the Janus' deaths.
-Pishos called Dr. Edmund Donoghue, deputy chief medical examiner for Cook County, who, suspecting that cyanide may be the culprit, asked Pishos to smell the bottle.
-When Pishos smelled an almond-like scent, Donoghue asked the county’s chief toxicologist, Michael Schaffer, to test the capsules, and Schaffer's team determined that each of the remaining 44 capsules from the Janus' bottle contained nearly three times the fatal amount of cyanide.
+Asked to investigate the Januses' deaths, nurse Helen Jensen, Arlington Heights's only public health official, visited the Janus household and discovered a Tylenol bottle with an accompanying receipt indicating it had been purchased the same day.
+Noticing that there were six pills missing, she turned the bottle over to investigator Nick Pishos and reported her suspicion that it was related to the Januses' deaths.
+Pishos called Edmund R. Donoghue, deputy chief medical examiner for Cook County, who, suspecting that cyanide may be the culprit, asked Pishos to smell the bottle.
+When Pishos smelled an almond-like scent, Donoghue asked the county's chief toxicologist, Michael Schaffer, to test the capsules, and Schaffer's team determined that four of the 44 remaining capsules from the Janus' bottle contained nearly three times the fatal amount of cyanide.
+Authorities held a press conference advising the public not to take Tylenol for the time being.

-Investigators noticed that the Janus bottle and the Kellerman bottle—the latter of which, by chance, had been inventoried by paramedics—came from the same lot: MC2880.
-Authorities held a press conference advising the public not to take Tylenol for the time being, and Johnson & Johnson issued a recall for all Tylenol from the MC2880 lot.
-But tainted bottles from other lots were discovered—for example, the pills in Mary McFarland's possession were traced to lots 1910 MD and MB 2738; the recall expanded to cover those lots and any bottle of extra-strength capsules (from any lot) purchased in the Chicago area, making it one of the largest pharmaceutical recalls ever.
+By chance, the bottle of Tylenol that Kellerman used was inventoried by paramedics.
+Investigators noticed that the Janus bottle and the Kellerman bottle came from the same lot, MC2880, and Johnson & Johnson issued a recall for all Tylenol from that lot.
+But when tainted bottles from other lots were discovered (for example, the pills in Mary McFarland's possession were traced to lots 1910 MD and MB 2738), the recall expanded to cover any bottle of extra-strength capsules (from any lot) purchased in the Chicago area, making it one of the largest pharmaceutical recalls ever.